KoBrand/Realtime_Pi/LFS-approach/README.md

-# Linux from Srcatsh (LFS) for Raspberry PI 3b+
+# Linux from Scratsh (LFS) for Raspberry PI 3b+

 1. Creating a realtime Linux system which can solve a number tasks under any circumstance,
 * It shall be once created with the help of the Linux from Scratch (LFS) guide to get a better understanding of how Linux works.

-## Intsallation of the neccessary tools to do the LFS build
+## Installation of the neccessary tools to do the LFS build
 I was using Ubuntu mint on the Rasperry PI.
 Here I needed to: